xot/ElectraOne/README.md

 ### Creating presets on the fly

 If no preloaded or predefined preset exists, the remote script creates a preset on the fly.
-(The image shows the preset created on the fly for the Saturator effect, in 'devicedict' order, see below.)
+(The image shows the preset created on the fly for the Saturator effect, in 'sorted' order, see below.)

 ![Preset created on the fly](./images/saturator.png "Preset created on the fly")

 When constructing presets:
 - On/off parameters are shown as toggles on the E1.
 - Other 'quantised' parameters are shown as lists on the E1, using the possible values reported by Ableton.
 (In E1 terms, these are turned into 'overlays' added to the preset.)
 - Non-quantised parameters are shown as faders on the E1.
 As many faders as possible are assigned to 14bit CCs.
-(These CCs actually occupy *two* slots in the CC map, see below.)
 - Integer valued, non-quantised, parameters are shown as integer-valued faders on the E1.
-Other faders simply show a value within the minimum - maximum CC value range (although for faders with a large range this is currently not the case.).
+- Float valued parameters are shown as floar-valued faders on the E1.
+- For certain types of parameters (e.g. percentage, phase shift), the remote script tries to guess the type and adjust the display accordingly.

 Note that large devices with many parameters may create a preset with several pages.
 The generation of presets on the fly can be customised, see the [configuration section](https://github.com/xot/ElectraOne#configuring).